-- the reputational damage arising from downgrades to the Bank's credit ratings and the implementation of the Bank's strategy; - a requirement to raise further capital in the future, which could affect, or be perceived to affect, confidence in the Bank; - a failure to implement and execute the Bank's strategy and Plan in whole or in part; - any perception that the Bank is vulnerable to market conditions and other factors over which the Bank has limited or no control, such as the interest rate environment and the impacts of Covid-19; - a perception that the Bank has moved away from its co-operative values and ethics or that there are breaches of the Bank's values and ethics policy by the Bank or its employees; - a reduction in the Bank's customer service levels mainly as a result of cost reductions and outsourcing; - a conflict between the mutual and ethical reputation of the Co-operative brand with the value maximisation objective of the shareholders of the Bank's ultimate holding company (see "Directors, Senior Management and Corporate Governance of the Bank" below) and the duties of the board to such Shareholders, and more generally the Bank's association with the Co-operative brand, including any actions or omissions or speculation by or about Co-operative Group (see further "There are risks associated with the separation of the Bank from its former parent, Co-operative Group" and "The Bank will continue to rely on the Co-operative brand"); - a material or major failure of or inability to promptly recover key services, recover IT capability, or other infrastructure, particularly where this disrupts the Bank's ability to service customer transactions for a prolonged period, see further "The Bank's operations are highly dependent on the proper functioning of IT and communication systems"; - the risk that The Secretary of State for Business, Energy and Industrial Strategy may direct the Bank to change its registered name, or that the FCA or a third-party may prevent the use of the "Co-operative" name, or take other action regarding the Bank's branding; - matters relating to Co-operative Group or its governance or to its current or former officers, employees or management, including their professional or personal misconduct, which adversely impact the Bank's brand;
+- the reputational damage arising from downgrades to the Bank's credit ratings and the implementation of the Bank's strategy; - a requirement to raise further capital in the future, which could affect, or be perceived to affect, confidence in the Bank;

-- adverse findings following from any legal or regulatory investigation into the Bank's conduct or investigations connected to the Bank; see the risk factor entitled "The Bank is under regulatory scrutiny and expects that environment to continue."; - failing appropriately to address potential conflicts of interest; - breaching or facing allegations of having breached legal and regulatory requirements, including those relating to Anti Money Laundering ("AML") sanctions, anti-bribery and corruption requirements and a subsequent enforcement action or regulatory investigation; - acting or facing allegations of having acted unethically (including having adopted inappropriate sales and trading practices); - failing or facing allegations of having failed to maintain appropriate standards of customer privacy, customer service and record-keeping; - internal or external fraud; - failing properly to identify legal, regulatory, reputational, credit, liquidity and market risks inherent in products offered; - failure to adhere to the Bank's ethical policies; - cyber or denial of service attacks; and - resignation of the Bank's auditors.
+- a failure to implement and execute the Bank's strategy and Plan in whole or in part; - any perception that the Bank is vulnerable to market conditions and other factors over which the Bank has limited or no control, such as the interest rate environment; - a perception that the Bank has moved away from its co-operative values and ethics or that there are breaches of the Bank's values and ethics policy by the Bank or its employees; - a reduction in the Bank's customer service levels mainly as a result of cost reductions and outsourcing; - a conflict between the mutual and ethical reputation of the Co-operative brand with the value maximisation objective of the shareholders of the Bank's ultimate holding company (see "Directors, Senior Management and Corporate Governance of the Bank" below) and the duties of the board to such Shareholders, and more generally the Bank's association with the Co-operative brand, including any actions or omissions or speculation by or about Co-operative Group (see further "There are risks associated with the separation of the Bank from its former parent, Co-operative Group" and "The Bank will continue to rely on the Co-operative brand"); - a material or major failure of or inability to promptly recover key services, recover IT capability, or other infrastructure, particularly where this disrupts the Bank's ability to service customer transactions for a prolonged period, see further "The Bank's operations are highly dependent on the proper functioning of IT and communication systems which are currently in need of urgent and extensive remediation.
+Any significant delay in or failure of the Bank to remedy the existing IT estate and make improvements in it to meet the requirements of its business strategy may adversely affect the future operational and financial performance of the business"; - the risk that The Secretary of State for Business, Energy and Industrial Strategy may direct the Bank to change its registered name, or that the FCA or a third-party may prevent the use of the "Co-operative" name, or take other action regarding the Bank's branding; - matters relating to Co-operative Group or its governance or to its current or former officers, employees or management, including their professional or personal misconduct, which adversely impact the Bank's brand; - adverse findings following from any legal or regulatory investigation into the Bank's conduct or investigations connected to the Bank; see the risk factor entitled "The Bank is under regulatory scrutiny and expects that environment to continue."; - failing appropriately to address potential conflicts of interest; - breaching or facing allegations of having breached legal and regulatory requirements, including those relating to Anti Money Laundering ("AML") sanctions, anti-bribery and corruption requirements and a subsequent enforcement action or regulatory investigation; - acting or facing allegations of having acted unethically (including having adopted inappropriate sales and trading practices); - failing or facing allegations of having failed to maintain appropriate standards of customer privacy, customer service and record-keeping; - internal or external fraud; - failing properly to identify legal, regulatory, reputational, credit, liquidity and market risks inherent in products offered; - failure to adhere to the Bank's ethical policies; - cyber or denial of service attacks; and resignation of the Bank's auditors.